 Another very healthy snack from my kitty for all of you…Sattu n Veggies Kebab in Airfryer.
 I have made these in the air fryer but these can be easily made on the skillet with little oil.

-Other than roasted gram Sattu we also have barley Sattu which is more popular in the rural areas of Punjab and adjoining states.
+Other than Chane Ka Sattu (roasted gram Sattu) we also have Jau Ka Sattu (Barley Sattu ) which is more popular in the rural areas of Punjab and adjoining states.
 But today, we are talking about gram Sattu or say Chane ka Sattu.

 - Sattu is a storehouse of nutrients and energy.

 - Packed with protein, fiber, magnesium, and antioxidants.

 - Rich in fiber thus helpful in indigestion and stomach-related ailments.
 One can get rid of problems like flatulence, premature aging, constipation, etc by consuming it on a regular basis.